reefactor/brainfood_reference/startup_playbook.md

 ##### Scaling

+> After we closed our Series C with **Peter Thiel** in 2012, we invited him to our office.
+This was late last year, and we were in the Berlin room showing him various metrics.
+Midway through the conversation, I asked him what was the single most important piece of advice he had for us.
+> He replied,
+>> _Don’t fuck up the culture._
+> -- from [Letter to the Airbnb team](https://medium.com/@bchesky/dont-fuck-up-the-culture-597cde9ee9d4) by Brian Chesky, CEO of Airbnb

 Pirates vs Navy, Artists vs Soldiers, Water vs Ice.

 Pirates do not scale.
 Transition from rules breaking pirate ship to a rules navigated navy.
 [How pirates become the navy w/Uber CEO Dara Khosrowshahi](https://www.stitcher.com/s?eid=61690020)

 The [Law of Crappy People](https://fs.blog/2015/02/ben-horowitz-the-law-of-crappy-people/) (Peters principe)

 ##### Systematize innovation
 > You can systematize innovation even if you can’t completely predict it